I love noodle recipes!

 How about you?
 I always have a small collection of different types of noodles in my pantry and kitchen cupboards: from Japanese ramen, udon and soba noodles, Chinese egg noodles, Vietnamese glass noodles to Thai flat noodles for pad thai.
 Hell I could almost start my own noodle shop then!

 How many different types noodles do you have in your kitchen at this moment?

 I also have to admit that there is a stash of instant noodle bags with shrimp and chicken flavoring somewhere.
 Love those as a quick and easy sneaky snack in the afternoon or even late at night.
 Delicious.

 This noodles and beef dish is soooo addictive.
 I could literally eat tons of this stuff.
 What makes it so delicious?
 Guess that’s because of that spicy black pepper sauce I used this time.

 Noodles And Beef in Black Pepper Sauce

-I admit I even spread it on a slice of bread for lunch sometimes!
+Have you tasted black pepper sauce before?
+I love that stuff.
+I admit that I even spread it on a slice of bread for lunch sometimes!
 This ready made sauce of Lee Kum Kee comes from a Chinese supermarket in Brussels I visit quite often.
-Love it!
-Also look at that medium-rare beef… If you prefer it a little more cooked on the inside, be my guest!
+And I love it!
+Also look at that medium rare beef… If you prefer it a little more cooked on the inside, be my guest!

-If you find this sauce too sweet or too tacky, here’s my personal skinny version I prepare sometimes when I don’t have a LKK jar in my pantry.
+If you find this sauce too sweet or too tacky, here’s my personal skinny version of this sauce that I sometimes prepare when I don’t have a Lee Kum Kee jar in my pantry.

 Noodles and beef in a delicious Asian black pepper sauce...